Business Development Tax Credits

 Application and Awards Process:

 Applicants for a Business Development Tax Credit should complete an application through a regional economic development director.
-The application will be assigned to an underwriter and go through the award review process.
+The completed application will be assigned to an underwriter and go through the award review process.

 WEDC shall notify each applicant of whether it has been certified for tax benefits.
 A Certified Business may qualify for tax benefits only for eligible activities that occur after the Certification Date established by WEDC.